Best 5 Winter Park Walks in Essex

 Posted on 1st December 2022

-The Explore Essex team have compiled some of our favourite winter walks in the Essex Country Parks to help you get out more and enjoy Covid-19 safe activities this season with your friends and family.
+The Explore Essex team have compiled some of our favourite winter walks in the Essex Country Parks to help you get out more and enjoy this winter season with your friends and family.

 The temperatures are dipping, and the days are short which makes it even more important to make the most of the daylight hours, but don’t worry, we have a walk for everyone.